icure/icure-kotlin-sdk/docs/AnonymousAccessApi.md

 List Calendar Item types for a provided group id and user id

-Returns a list of Calendar Item types
+Returns a list of Calendar Item types.
+In order to be returned, the Calendar Item Type must be linked to a time table enclosed in an Agenda for which an anonymous right has been set (a Right with read permission and null user)

 ### Example
 ```kotlin